 The fear of the unknown can be overwhelming.

 If you are a movie buff and have seen Kickboxer with Jean Claude Van Damme or Ong Bak, you’ll have a sense of excitement or possibly dread with the unknown of what to expect when you come to train Muay Thai for the first time.
-Let me firstly tell you its very different.
+Let me first tell you its very different.
 At least in our local gym in Logan.

-Yes, it is true that some gyms in the past have had an ugly reputation, but these days the negative behaviour in muay thai gyms in Logan and Brisbane has mostly disappeared.
+Yes, it is true that some gyms in the past have had an ugly reputation, but these days the negative behaviour in Muay Thai gyms in Logan and Brisbane has mostly disappeared.

 Note: The one thing that has and still is, is in Muay Thai gyms past and present, is the respect.
 The Muay Thai Coaches and Muay Thai fighters have put in the time and effort over the years, and deserve to be listened to.
 This does not mean they should be worshipped, and if they are using their status in the gym to assert any bullying behaviour, it should be a major red flag for you.

-In terms of what to expect during muay thai training, expect to get SWEATY!
-Muay thai can be a great workout where you can burn hundreds, even thousands of calories in a single session!
+In terms of what to expect during Muay Thai training, expect to get SWEATY!
+Muay Thai can be a great workout where you can burn hundreds, even thousands of calories in a single session!

 Expect to be training with others, and not on your own, as it takes two-to-tango, so to speak.

 Expect there to be people of all genders, shapes and sizes.
-Muay thai is for EVERYONE
+Muay Thai is for EVERYONE

 And, expect to feel uncoordinated in the beginning!
-No one is an expert on their first night, trying to master the art is a never ending journey.
+No one is an expert on their first night, trying to master the art is a never-ending journey.